Canonical for Automated Theorem Proving in Lean

 The \texttt{app} constructor represents the application of a function expression to an argument expression.
-When translating this, we append the translation of the argument to \texttt{args}, and continue translation on the function.
-Once a constant symbol (\texttt{const}) or free variable (\texttt{fvar}) is reached, we output the final $\texttt{Term}$ or $\texttt{Typ}$, with \texttt{head} being a string corresponding to that symbol.
+When translating \texttt{(app} $e_1 ~e_2$\texttt{)}, we append the translation of the argument $e_2$ to \texttt{args}, and continue translation on the function expression $e_1$.
+Finally, once a constant symbol (\texttt{const}) or free variable (\texttt{fvar}) is reached, we set \texttt{head} to the name of the symbol, and return the complete \texttt{Term}.

 There are a number of additional considerations in this translation.
 If we encounter a lambda expression inside the function \texttt{Expr} of an application (i.e. we are translating a $\beta$-redex), we pair the lambda binding and latest applied argument as a let expression.
 For example, this translates $(\lambda x. ~x) ~y$ into $\texttt{let} ~x := y. ~x$, preventing pervasive reduction while remaining in BNEL form.